endlesskwazar/go-posts-api/README.md

 # TODO

 - [ ] Fix docker development setup clashing with local go
-- [ ] Figure out how to not use magic number for authenticated user in tests for id.
-And not to duplicate local const in every test
 - [ ] Fix database migrations on every test(Migrate once and rollback inserted data after each test)
 - [ ] Implement Twitter oauth(waiting for dev acc app verification)
 - [ ] Implement Own errors with extended information.
 Implement Own error handler